 The Bramble is one of those cocktails that feels like a century-old classic.
 It looks the part, and every good barkeep knows how to make one.
-But the drink wasn’t created until 1984, when Dick Bradsell (whose resume also includes the Espresso Martini) mixed up this modern-classic at Fred’s Club in London’s Soho neighborhood.
-It’s one of the decade’s best success stories, standing apart from the era’s provocatively named drinks that eschewed fresh ingredients in favor of bottled, neon-hued mixers.
+But the drink wasn’t created until 1984, when Dick Bradsell (whose resume also includes the Espresso Martini) mixed this modern-classic at Fred’s Club in London’s Soho neighborhood.
+It’s one of that decade’s best success stories, standing apart from the era’s provocatively named drinks that eschewed fresh ingredients in favor of bottled, neon-hued mixers.

 - 2 ounces gin

 - 1 ounce lemon juice, freshly squeezed

 - Garnish: fresh blackberry

 Add the gin, lemon juice and simple syrup into a shaker with ice and shake until well-chilled.

 Fine-strain into an Old Fashioned glass over crushed ice.

 Slowly pour the crème de mure over the top of the drink

 Garnish with a lemon half-wheel and a fresh blackberry.